A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Introduction

-The main aim of this work is to provide an extended version of the multiplier resampling scheme of \cite{BucRup13} adapted to the two-sided sequential process $\Cb_n$ defined in~\eqref{eq:seqempcop}.
+The main aim of this work is to provide an extended version of the multiplier resampling scheme of B{\"u}cher and Ruppert \cite{BucRup13} adapted to the two-sided sequential process $\Cb_n$ defined in~(\ref {eqseqempcop}).
 The influence of the parameters of the resulting bootstrap procedure is studied in detail, both theoretically and by means of extensive simulations.
 An important contribution of the paper is an approach for estimating the key bandwidth parameter which plays a role somehow analogous to that of the block length in the block bootstrap.
-As a practical consequence, the resulting dependent multiplier technique for $\Cb_n$ can be used in a fully automatic way and many of the existing multiplier tests on the unknown copula $C$ derived in the case of i.i.d.\ observations can be transposed to the strongly mixing case.
+As a practical consequence, the resulting dependent multiplier technique for $\Cb_n$ can be used in a fully automatic way and many of the existing multiplier tests on the unknown copula $C$ derived in the case of i.i.d. observations can be transposed to the strongly mixing case.
 In addition, due to its sequential nature, the resampling scheme can be used to derive nonparametric tests for change-point detection particularly sensitive to changes in the copula.
-This last point will be discussed in more detail in Section~\ref{sec:dep_mult_Cn}, and is also the subject of a companion paper \citep{BucKojRohSeg14}.
-Finally, the obtained results could be used to develop statistical inference procedures for Markovian copula time series models as introduced in \cite{DarNgu92}.
-Based on recent results from \cite{Bea10} on the mixing properties of these time series, one could for instance apply the proposed multiplier bootstrap to derive uniform confidence bands for the empirical copula or to develop tests for simple goodness-of-fit hypotheses on the copula in theses models.
+This last point will be discussed in more detail in Section~\ref {secdepmultCn}, and is also the subject of a companion paper (B{\" u}cher \textit{et al}. \cite{BucKojRohSeg14}).
+Finally, the obtained results could be used to develop statistical inference procedures for Markovian copula time series models as introduced in Darsow, Nguyen and Olsen \cite{DarNgu92}.
+Based on recent results from Beare \cite{Bea10} on the mixing properties of these time series, one could, for instance, apply the proposed multiplier bootstrap to derive uniform confidence bands for the empirical copula or to develop tests for simple goodness-of-fit hypotheses on the copula in theses models.